-The Lifeguard provided more resistance in auto-block mode (when belaying off the anchor) than the GriGri+, but not as much as the tube-style devices.
+The Lifeguard provided more resistance in auto-block mode (when belaying off the anchor) than the GriGri, but not as much as the auto-blocking tube-style devices.
 This concurs with our findings about pulling slack through the device; it is just not as smooth a pull as the GriGri.

-The Lifeguard retails for $89, which is $10 cheaper than the GriGri 2 and significantly less than the GirGri+.
-While we didn't find ourselves instantly reaching for this device over the GriGri when given a chance, if you are looking for an upgrade to your tube-style device but haven't been a fan of Petzl's assisted braking devices, this might be what you are looking for.
+The Lifeguard retails for a little bit cheaper than the GriGri and significantly less than the GirGri+.
+While we didn't find ourselves instantly reaching for this device when given a chance, if you are looking for an upgrade to your tube-style device but haven't been a fan of Petzl's assisted braking devices, this might be what you are looking for.